Azure/alz-monitor/docs/wiki/Introduction-to-deploying-ALZ-Monitor.md

 <img src="../../media/amba-policy-initiative-flow.png" width="85%" alt="Azure Monitor Baseline Alerts policy initiative flows">

-If you'd like to use this Visio diagram, click [here](../../media/AMBA-Diagramsv2.vsdx) to download the Visio file.
+Click [here](../../media/AMBA-Diagramsv2.vsdx) if you'd like to use this Visio diagram.

 If you have this management group hierarchy, you can skip forward to your preferred deployment method:
 * [Deploy with GitHub Actions](./Deploy-with-GitHub-Actions)